 Microservices increase DevOps productivity by embracing a standard toolset that can be used for both development and operations.
 This common toolkit defines standard terminology as well as methods for requirements, dependencies, and problems.

 This, in turn, makes it easier for Devs and Ops to collaborate, enabling those entities to collaborate on a problem to properly fix a build configuration or build a script.
 When DevOps and microservices are used together, they perform better.

 If you want to know more:

 Are you interested in our DevOps and Microservices: How They Work Together services?
-Schedule a FREE consultation with one of our experts!Schedule a free talk
+Schedule a talk with one of our experts!Schedule a talk

 Schedule a talk with one of our cloud experts!